 Posts written by our bloggers may contain content that is not the opinion, stance, or policy of the ASCP.

 Christi Wojewoda, MD, is certified by the American Board of Pathology in AP/CP and Medical Microbiology.
 She is currently the Director of Clinical Microbiology at the University of Vermont Medical Center and an Associate Professor at the University of Vermont.
 She enjoys teaching pathology residents, medical students and clinical laboratory science students.
 One of her interests is test utilization.

 Neerja Vajpayee, MD, went to medical school in New Delhi, India at Maulana Azad Medical College and also completed a residency in pathology in India before moving to the US.
 After being on the faculty at SUNY Upstate for several years ( 2002-2016) where she was involved in diagnostic work and medical student/resident teaching she has now joined Oneida Pathology Associates in Oneida, New York.
 She is the director of Clinical Pathology at Oneida Health Center and is actively involved in signing out surgical pathology and cytology cases in a community setting.
 She enjoys teaching students, residents, fellows and laboratory technologists.

-Erin McElvania TeKippe, PhD, D(ABMM), is the Director of Clinical Microbiology at Children’s Medical Center in Dallas Texas and an Assistant Professor of Pathology and Pediatrics at University of Texas Southwestern Medical Center.
+Erin McElvania, PhD, D(ABMM), is the Director of Clinical Microbiology NorthShore University Health System in Evanston, Illinois.
 Her interests include teaching, pediatric microbiology, and clinical research focusing on molecular microbiology.

 Dan Scungio, MT(ASCP), SLS, CQA (ASQ) “Dan The Lab Safety Man” has over 25 years experience as a certified medical technologist.
 He has a bachelor’s degree in Medical Technology from the State University of New York at Buffalo.
 Dan worked as a laboratory generalist in hospitals ranging in size from 75 to 800 beds before becoming a laboratory manager.
 Today he is the Laboratory Safety Officer for Sentara Healthcare, a system of seven hospitals and over 20 laboratories and draw sites in the Tidewater area of Virginia.
 He is also known as Dan the Lab Safety Man, a lab safety consultant, educator, and trainer.